suyoung-lee/Episodic-Backward-Update/README.md

 Please refer to [https://github.com/spragunr/deep_q_rl](https://github.com/spragunr/deep_q_rl) for installing the dependencies.

 # Running
-You can train an EBU agent with a constant diffusion factor 0.5 in breakout using random seed 12.
+You can train an EBU agent with a constant diffusion factor 0.5 in breakout using random seed 12 on gpu0 as follows.
-`<THEANO_FLAGS='device=gpu0, allow_gc=False' python code/run_EBU.py -r 'breakout' --Seed 12 --beta 0.5>`
+`THEANO_FLAGS='device=gpu0, allow_gc=False' python code/run_EBU.py -r 'breakout' --Seed 12 --beta 0.5`